By Tom Smith

 As a former teacher, I know how you feel.
 I have nine years of my own budgeting experience in public schools, so I understand the frustration that arises when tasked to spend funds as quickly and efficiently as possible.
 As an Engineering Educational Technology Specialist at Vernier Software & Technology for the past four years, I’ve spent plenty of time helping teachers from various schools work with and plan their budgets.
 I’ve developed some tips over the years that can help you utilize your funding money in a way that will not only help you save money and resources, but will also best benefit your students.

 One thing you can do when planning next year’s budget is take stock.
-Start by making a list of what you’ve already got, what you want, and what you think you’ll need over the next year.
+Start by making a list of what you already have, what you want, and what you think you’ll need over the next year.
 This will help you prioritize what you want over what you need.
+We can help by providing a list of Vernier technology.
 Follow these steps to ensure that your list reflects what you want to focus on most and why:

 Plan Around Your Budgeting Cycle